55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Obviously, you prefer to see more 4- and 5-star reviews.

 But for that to happen consistently, the simple fact is that you’ll need to ask for them.
-(To be clear, you aren’t asking “hey, would you give us a 5-star review,” but rather, “would you be willing to share your story by leaving a review for us on Google?”)
+(To be clear, you aren’t asking “Hey, would you give us a 5-star review,” but rather, “Would you be willing to share your story by leaving a review for us on Google?”)

-Some of our awesome clients have been happy to share their stories with others!
+Some of our awesome clients have been happy to sharetheirstories with others!

-33. Keep an eye out for new reviews
+33. Keep an Eye Out for New Reviews

-Your online reputation matters—especially when anyone who’s interested in your practice goes online to learn about you and see what others are saying!
+Your online reputation matters—especially when anyone interested in your practice goes online to learn about you and see what others are saying!

 With that being the case, you need to stay vigilant and know what people have to say about your practice.
 Doing so will allow you to know if you are getting enough positive reviews or need to start asking more patients—preferably happy ones—for them.